Your Cart

 While the type of calories still factor into weight gain or loss, one study states it clearly: “Weight gain is primarily determined by total calorie intake.”
 Conversely, then, weight loss can often be achieved by limiting calories somewhat.
 Of course, lifestyle factors such as regular exercise and more factor into one’s weight.

-As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including a weight-loss or healthy weight management program.
+As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including a weight-loss or healthy weight management program

 Benefits of Fewer Calories

-While more studies need to be conducted and outcomes can vary, there are many studies that point to calorie reduction as part of healthy weight management.
 For example, in a group of overweight individuals, a recent two-year study conducted at the National Institutes of Health revealed that even a modest reduction — 12 percent in this case — of calories helped each participant lose 20 pounds of weight on average during the first year and maintained that weight loss in the second year.

-Interestingly, while these individuals did also lose muscle mass as part of that average 20 pound loss, they also did not lose muscle strength.
+Interestingly, while these individuals did also lose muscle mass as part of that average 20 pound loss; they also did not lose muscle strength.
 In other words, calorie restriction helped improve the amount of force generated by each unit of muscle mass.

 Meanwhile, one 2023 study even stated that our biological aging could possibly slow by 2 percent to 3 percent if we lowered the number of calories we eat by 25 percent.